 Welcome to SQLBolt, a series of interactive lessons and exercises designed to help you quickly learn SQL right in your browser.

-SQL, or Structured Query Language, is a language designed to allow both technical and non-technical users query, manipulate, and transform data from a relational database.
+SQL, or Structured Query Language, is a language designed to allow both technical and non-technical users to query, manipulate, and transform data from a relational database.
 And due to its simplicity, SQL databases provide safe and scalable storage for millions of websites and mobile applications.

 There are many popular SQL databases including SQLite, MySQL, Postgres, Oracle and Microsoft SQL Server.
 All of them support the common SQL language standard, which is what this site will be teaching, but each implementation can differ in the additional features and storage types it supports.